-What is an upper back muscle strain or spasm?
+What is a rhomboid strain or spasm?

 What are the symptoms?

 A strain causes pain in the upper back between your shoulder blade and your spine.
 A spasm feels like a knot or tightness in the muscle.
 You may have pain when you move your shoulders or when you breathe.

 How is it diagnosed?

 Your healthcare provider will ask about your symptoms, activities, and medical history and examine you.